-While a conference is in progress, you can place all participants and listeners on hold or take them of hold (i.e. place them on line) using the conf-hold-group command of mf console.
+While a conference is in progress, you can place all hosts and participants and listeners on hold or take them of hold (i.e. place them on line) using the conf-hold-group command of mf console.
 That means they will hear music and do not hear the conversation while hosts have a private discussion.
-To place all participants or all listeners on hold or to take them of hold you should run the following mf console command:
+To place all hosts or all participants or all listeners on hold or to take them of hold you should run the following mf console command: